Mohamed15058/-Credit-Card-Fraud-Detection/README.md

 The dataset contains transactions made over a period of two days in September 2013 by European credit cardholders.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
 We need to take care of the data imbalance while building the model and come up with the best model by trying various algorithms.

 # Data Source:
-Click this DataSet Link 👉 Credit_Card_Fraud_Detection
+Click this DataSet Link 👉 https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud